 Here are a few simple tips for making killer vegan biscuits I’ve picked up over the years:

-- Cube and freeze your vegan butter for a few minutes before you make your dough.
+Cube and freeze your vegan butter for a few minutes before you make your dough.
 This makes such a huuuuuge difference.
-We love to use these Earth Balance buttery sticks for this recipe because they’re tasty and super easy to measure, but any vegan butter you wanna use will work.
+We love to use Country Crock’s Plant Butter sticks or Earth Balance buttery sticks for this recipe because they’re tasty and super easy to measure, but any vegan butter you wanna use will work.

-- Touch the dough as little as possible.
+Touch the dough as little as possible.
 Don’t get obsessive over this part (hi, this is me), but try to touch the dough as little as possible.
-Of course, you have to touch it to knead, cut, and shape the biscuits, but just keep in mind your hands are warm and you want the dough to stay as cool as possible, so cut out any extra contact when you can.
+Of course, you have to touch it to turn it over, cut it, and cut the biscuits, but just keep in mind your hands are warm and you want the dough to stay as cool as possible, so cut out any extra contact when you can.

-- No fancy schmancy biscuit cutters needed – we use the top of a floured pint glass, and it works just fine.
+No fancy schmancy biscuit cutters needed – Before we had a set of biscuit cutters, we used the top of a floured pint glass, and it worked just fine.

-When you make these vegan biscuits, let us know, so we can oooooh and ahhhh at your delicious success!
+When you make these vegan biscuits, don’t forget to let us know so we can oooooh and ahhhh at your delicious success!!

 - 1 cup whole wheat flour